 Beyond Meat shares jump after McDonald's says it's testing plant burgers

-Beyond Meat shares spiked after McDonald's announced that it will test the company's plant-based burgers in a handful of restaurants in Canada.
+Beyond Meat shares spiked after McDonald's announced Thursday that it will test the plant-based burgers in a handful of restaurants in Canada.

-Beyond Meat's stock price jumped about 10% in early trading on Thursday to nearly $152 per share.
+Beyond Meat's stock price jumped more than 11%, closing at about $154 a share.

-Starting Sept.
-30, McDonald's said it will sell what it calls the "P.L.T." — for plant, lettuce and tomato — sandwich for 12 weeks in 28 restaurants throughout Ontario, Canada.
+McDonald's said it will sell what it calls the "P.L.T." — for plant, lettuce and tomato — sandwich for 12 weeks starting September 30 in 28 restaurants throughout Ontario, Canada.
 The fast-food giant said it formulated the item, which will sell for $6.49 in Canadian dollars, to mimic the taste of McDonald's regular meat patties.

 "As customer interest in plant-based options accelerated rapidly, our curiosity piqued, too," Ann Wahlgren, vice president of global menu strategy at McDonald's, wrote in a post on the company's blog.
 "We've kept an eye on this emerging trend, and now we're ready to learn more by running a test in one of our markets."